Showing posts with label cards. Show all posts

 We were going to the Bridge Street Centre.

 I parked the van near Book-a-million, and we walked inside to use the restrooms.
-While standing in line in the restroom I met a woman from Madison and we began to talk.
+While standing in line in the restroom, I met a woman from Madison, and we started talking.
 I was telling her about going to Tinsel Trail.
-She said I am glad you told me about the Tinsel Trail, I think we will go today.
+She said I am glad you told me about the Tinsel Trail.
+We will go today.

 We came out of the restroom and ended up talking for at least 15 minutes.

-My sister-in-law had never visited Bridge Street, she said I wished we had something like this back home.
+My sister-in-law had never visited Bridge Street.
+She said I wish we had something like this back home.

 We saw the man-made pond with a large white Reindeer and Christmas ornaments, the carousel, several larger white reindeer, and lots of decorations strung down the center of Bridge Street.

-They had four different samples Cherry Christmas, Caramel Apple Pie, Mistle Grove, and Pumpkin Moonshine Tea.
-I tried them all, my favorite was the Caramel Apple Pie.
+They had four different samples: Cherry Christmas, Caramel Apple Pie, Mistle Grove, and Pumpkin Moonshine Tea.
+I tried them all, and my favorite was the Caramel Apple Pie.

 Piper & Leaf Artisan Tea booth

-I ask the owner of the Pumpkin Moonshine Tea had real moonshine in it.
+I asked the owner of the Pumpkin Moonshine Tea if it contained authentic moonshine.

-The Christmas at the end of Bridge Street was decorated in largely white, silver, and gold balls, with a star on top but the twinkling lights were not on.
+The Christmas decorations at the end of Bridge Street were predominantly white, silver, and gold balls, with a star on top, but the twinkling lights were not on.

-Several children were running along the water's edge.
+Several children were running along the edge of the water.

-Christmas Tree, children playing, and young girl singing @ Bridge Street Town Centre
+Christmas Tree, children playing, and a young girl singing @ Bridge Street Town Centre

-My sister-in-law and I stood listening to the young girl sing when she finished the second song we left and walked back to the van, that was parked near Books-a-million.
+My sister-in-law and I stood listening to the young girl sing when she finished the second song.
+We left and walked back to the van, which was parked near Books-a-Million.

 In Madison, we rode past several homes that had large handmade Christmas Cards sitting on their front lawns.
 (Christmas Card Lane)